er-knight/get-quotes/README.md

 ```
 </b>

-***Note: You may need to resize terminal or command prompt window in order view displayed quote correctly.***
+> You may need to resize terminal or command prompt window in order view displayed quote correctly.